Dunmore East: Harbour

 The harbour is one of the five designated National Fishery Harbours, and has the second highest figure for fish landings after Killybegs.
-In the summer months it is popular with visiting yachts which have a designated pontoon.
+In the summer months, it is popular with visiting yachts which have a designated pontoon.
 A plan was developed in 2005 by Waterford County Council to expand the harbour to accommodate more recreational marine activities.
 However that plan appears to have been shelved due to lack of funding.

 The first official woman crew member in a Royal National Lifeboat Institution (RNLI) Lifeboat was based at Dunmore East.

+Amish-Mennonite Community

+Ireland's only Amish-Mennonite community resides in Dunmore East.
+The community consists of approximately 100 individuals, including 15 families.
+The community operates several enterprises, including a bakery, a bookshop, a petrol station, and training schools for woodworking, forestry, and animal husbandry.
+Educationally, the community integrates with the Irish curriculum, with children attending schools that prepare them for the Junior Certificate and Leaving Certificate examinations.

 Tourism

 Tourism in Dunmore East is supported by boating and sailing facilities, holiday homes, traditional pubs, a golf course and several hotels.
 The village is home to the Waterford Harbour Sailing Club with dinghy and keelboat sailing and the Dunmore East Adventure Centre.
 The local golf course is located on the cliff top overlooking the bay.

-Sea angling and Diving is catered for by Dunmore East Angling Charters.

-Dunmore East has several seafood restaurants, and there are a number of hotels in Dunmore: The Strand Inn and The Haven Hotel, a historic former Malcomson home and the Ocean Hotel.
+Dunmore East has a number of seafood restaurants, and there are a number of hotels in Dunmore: The Strand Inn and The Haven Hotel (a former Malcomson property) and the Ocean Hotel.
 There are also caravan sites catering for motorhomes and touring caravans.

 Among the events held in Dunmore East is the annual bluegrass festival which takes place at the end of August.
-During this festival the village hosts a number of bluegrass groups over the weekend during which almost every bar becomes a music venue from 3 pm until late in the evening.